-A U.N.
-Special Commission (UNSCOM), chaired during July 1, 1997 - June 30, 1999 by Australian disarmament official Richard Butler (succeeding Rolf Ekeus), and the International Atomic Energy Agency (IAEA) attempted to verify that Iraq had ended all its prohibited WMD programs and to establish a long-term monitoring program to ensure that Iraq remains free of WMD (Resolution 715, October 11, 1991).
+During 1991-1998, a U.N.
+Special Commission (UNSCOM) and the International Atomic Energy Agency (IAEA) attempted to verify that Iraq had ended all its prohibited WMD programs and to establish a long-term monitoring program of WMD facilities (Resolution 715, October 11, 1991).
 The monitoring program, accepted by Iraq in November 1993, consisted of visitations and technical surveillance of about 300 sites.
-Under Resolution 1051 (March 27, 1996), UNSCOM inspected (at point of entry and at end-use destination) of Iraqi imports of any dual use items.
+Under Resolution 1051 (March 27, 1996), UNSCOM inspected (at point of entry and at end-use destination) Iraq's imports of any dual use items.

-Confrontations over access to suspected WMD sites began almost as soon as UNSCOM began operations in April 1991, prompting adoption of Resolution 707 (August 15, 1991).
-That resolution required unfettered access to all sites and disclosure by Iraq of all its WMD suppliers.
+Confrontations over access to suspected WMD sites began almost as soon as UNSCOM began operations in April 1991, prompting adoption of Resolution 707 (August 15, 1991) requiring unfettered access to all sites and disclosure by Iraq of all its WMD suppliers.
 During March 1996 - October 1997, Iraq impeded inspectors from entering Iraqi security service and military facilities, and it interfered with some UNSCOM flights.
-These actions prompted Resolution 1060 (June 12, 1996) and other Council statements (such as on June 13, 1997) demanding Iraqi cooperation.
-Resolution 1115 (June 21, 1997) threatened travel restrictions against Iraqi officials committing the infractions.
-Resolution 1134 (October 23, 1997) again threatened a travel ban and suspended sanctions reviews until April 1998.
-(France, Russia, China, Egypt, and Kenya abstained.)
+These actions prompted Resolution 1060 (June 12, 1996) and other Council statements (such as on June

+13, 1997) demanding Iraqi cooperation.
+Resolution 1115 (June 21, 1997) threatened travel restrictions against Iraqi officials committing the infractions, and Resolution 1134 (October 23, 1997) again threatened a travel ban and suspended sanctions reviews until April 1998.

 1997-1998 Crises.
-Six days after that vote, Iraq barred American UNSCOM personnel from conducting inspections and, on November 13, 1997, expelled the Americans.
-Resolution 1137 (adopted unanimously November 12, 1997), imposed travel restrictions on Iraqi officials.
+Six days after that vote, Iraq barred American UNSCOM personnel from conducting inspections, and on November 13, 1997, it expelled the Americans.
+Resolution 1137 (November 12, 1997), imposed travel restrictions on Iraqi officials.
 (On November 13, 1997, the House adopted H.Res.
 322, backing unilateral U.S. military action as a last resort.
-The Senate did not act on a similar resolution,
+The Senate did not act on a similar resolution, S.Con.Res.

-S.Con.Res.
 71, because some Senators wanted it to call for the United States to overthrow Saddam Husayn.)
 In November 1997 and February 1998, Russia and U.N.
 Secretary General Kofi Annan, respectively, brokered temporary compromises that enabled UNSCOM to resume inspections.
 The February 23, 1998 U.N.-Iraq agreement provided for access to eight "presidential sites" by UNSCOM inspectors and diplomatic observers.
 Security Council Resolution 1154 (March 2, 1998) accepted that agreement, threatening "the severest consequences" if Iraq reneged.
 Iraq allowed presidential site inspections (1,058 buildings) during March 26-April 3, 1998, and the United States agreed to lift the travel ban on Iraqi officials and to resume sanctions reviews.

 Iraq subsequently refused to implement an UNSCOM plan for completing its work and, in August 1998, barred UNSCOM from inspecting new facilities.
 The Senate and House passed a resolution, S.J.Res.
 54 (P.L.
 105-235, signed August 14, 1998), declaring Iraq in "material breach" of the ceasefire.
-On September 9, 1998, the Security Council unanimously adopted Resolution 1194, suspending sanctions reviews.
+The Security Council adopted Resolution 1194 (September 9, 1998) demanding full unfettered inspections access and suspending sanctions reviews.
 On October 30, 1998, the Security Council offered an easing of sanctions if Iraq fulfilled WMD and other outstanding requirements, but Iraq demanded an immediate end to sanctions and it ceased cooperation with UNSCOM (but not the IAEA).
 The U.N.
-Security Council unanimously adopted Resolution 1205 (November 5, 1998), deeming the Iraqi action a "flagrant violation" of the February 1998 U.N.-Iraq agreement.
+Security Council adopted Resolution 1205 (November 5, 1998), deeming the Iraqi action a "flagrant violation" of the February 1998 U.N.-Iraq agreement.
 On November 14, 1998, with the United States about to launch airstrikes, Iraq pledged cooperation, narrowly averting U.S. air strikes but prompting President Clinton to openly declare a U.S. policy of regime change.